Physics · AI · Data

 Live

-My wife has a dairy allergy.
-Every restaurant visit is a production.
-So I built the thing I wished existed — restaurants publish verified allergen pages, diners get something they can actually trust.
-Live customer in Nashville.
+My wife has a dairy allergy, so every restaurant visit starts with the same uneasy conversation.
+AllergyFind is the thing I wished existed: restaurants publish their allergen info, and diners get a filtered menu they can actually trust.
+First customer is live in Nashville.

 FastAPIPostgreSQLRailway